Soulé Steam Feed Works: Complex

 In October 1907 when the second building was built, Soulé employed 23 people in the foundry department and 23 machinists, making 46 total employees.
 By May 1917, the total number had dropped to 31 due to the shortage of manpower during World War I, but employee totals increased again after the war, averaging 50 people between 1922 and 1945.
 Employees were paid an average of 50 to 70 cents per hour – the highest paying jobs in Meridian at the time – and the foreman and supervisors would receive a weekly cash stipend of $7–9.
 Workers would be on duty six days a week for an average of nine hours per day.

-A third building, the foundry, was added to the complex in 1917, and additions were made from 1923–25.
+A third building, the foundry, was added to the complex in 1917, and additions were made from 1923 to 1925.
 A cupola furnace that pre-dates the building itself was installed near the western end of the building and used to melt iron until a modern electric furnace was added in the 1970s.
 Both furnaces still exist in the building, and both can be used at the same time.
 In 1977 a Vulcan Engineering NoBake System was added.
 A fourth and fifth building were also added in the 1920s, although they were only used as storage and added no extra manufacturing ability to the complex.

 Though during its peak the company produced and shipped many of its products around the world, after World War II, the company focused on the local and regional market.
 The upstairs of the original 1892 building was converted into storage in the 1950s.
 Other changes were also made in the latter half of the 20th century, including dividing the office space in the original building into cubicles, covering walls with Masonite board, and covering the floors with sheet vinyl.
 The Mississippi Industrial Heritage Museum received the title to the building in December 2003 and restored the building largely to its 1920s appearance.